-3.18.3 Requirements under this policy will be related in scale and kind to the development proposed.
+3.16.3 Requirements under this policy will be related in scale and kind to the development proposed and be consistent with principles set out in Circular 05/2005 Planning Obligations.
 Monies received will be devoted to such provision.
 In view of the restricted nature of future housebuilding in Epsom and Ewell, which is likely to be concentrated on smaller sites within the urban area, contributions from individual developers may be pooled.
 This will help secure provision of a facility at an appropriate site in a fair and equitable way.